stcucufa/epistrophy/doc/manual.md

 At runtime, fiber instances are not `Fiber` objects but rather `ScheduledFiber` objects, and have the following additional properties and methods:

+* `ScheduledFiber.scheduler` is the `Scheduler` in charge of running this fiber instance.
 * `ScheduledFiber.now` is the local time of the fiber, _i.e._, the number of milliseconds elapsed since the fiber first started running.
 * `ScheduledFiber.parent` is the parent fiber, if the fiber was spawned from a